 Touchpoints are the graphic environments and experiences created to connect people to your brand, and to encourage brand advocacy within your organization.

-Touchpoint work together as a total program.
+Touchpoints work together as a total program.
 They convey the brand personality and are consistent with its positioning strategy.
 They demonstrate understanding of the target customer, their needs, and pain points.
 They enforce differentiation.

 We determine the touch points you need during the Strategy phase, and remain open to additions, changes and deletions as we get closer to the finish line.